kodell80305/three-in-one-robot/README.md

 *Idler mechanism to take up slack I'll have with 400 mm belt (what I have on hand).
 2 fixed and one that can slide along a slot.
 Need to check size on skate bearings
 * Outer arm

-For fun I'll inset this into the platform
+For fun I'll inset the belt into the platform by 4 mm ...
+I need to temporarilly set main gear thickness to far (effective height of main gear).

+Printing base - 2 hours/20 minutes, blue PETG, 87 grams of filament
 Centering mechanism for platform? ... attachment points  This can just be pressure fit.